homestar92/ring-lardner-transcriptions/In Conference.md

 “That's what I say, T. W., fifteen years,” said Jamieson.

-“JT thought you said fourteen years,” rejoined Havers.
+“I thought you said fourteen years,” rejoined Havers.

 “Let’s see,” put in C. T. Miller, treasurer of the firm.
 “Where was I fifteen years ago?
 Oh, yes, I was a bibliopolistic actuary in southern Ohio.
 I was selling Balzac complete for twenty-six dollars.”